Relintai/pandemonium_engine_docs/getting_started/step_by_step/signals.md

 player’s health.
 When the player takes damage or uses a healing potion, you want the bar to reflect the change.
 To do so, in Godot, you would use signals.

+Note:
-.. note:: As mentioned in the introduction, signals are Godot's version of the
+ As mentioned in the introduction, signals are Godot's version of the
           observer pattern.
 You can learn more about it here: https://gameprogrammingpatterns.com/observer.html